Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators

 As well as concretely providing the experimentalist with a necessary set of criteria to aim towards, the sufficiency of the DiVincenzo criteria provides the theorist with a canonical yardstick to judge the applicability of their protocol to idealised quantum hardware.
 It is therefore important that such requirements reflect exactly what can be expected from quantum technology in the long term, neither excluding feasible technologies nor including unfeasible procedures.

-A similar set of criteria for analogue quantum simulators is discussed in \cite{cirac2012goals}, also summarised in \cref{fig:criteria}.
-These are all natural requirements to ask of a quantum simulator, but it is noteworthy that \ref{czc:interactions} does not provide any restriction on the interactions that one should expect the simulator to include.
+A similar set of criteria for analogue quantum simulators is discussed by Cirac et al.\cite{cirac2012goals}, also summarised in \cref{fig:criteria}.
+These are all natural requirements to ask of a quantum simulator, but it is noteworthy that criterion III does not provide any restriction on the interactions that one should expect the simulator to include.
 This leads to a problem which does not arise for the DiVincenzo criteria: whereas a quantum computer can approximate arbitrary $k$-qubit gates from the compact set $\U((\mathbb{C}^2)^{\otimes k})$ of unitary transformations relatively cheaply due to the Solovay-Kitaev theorem \cite{kitaev1997quantum}, the task of an analogue quantum simulator is to implement $k$-qudit interactions from the unbounded set of possible Hamiltonians $\text{Herm}((\mathbb{C}^d)^{\otimes k})$.
 The ability to realise arbitrarily strong interactions on a physical device is clearly an impossibility.